 This shift represents a substantial evolution in the business email compromise (BEC) threat landscape and has given rise to what we call financial supply chain compromise.
 Failing to recognize and mitigate this new threat can be costly: the average invoice fraud attack costs $183,000, and Abnormal has seen attacks with requests of upwards of $2.1 million.

-In this on-demand webinar, Crane Hassold, Abnormal's Director of Threat Intelligence, answers your questions about financial supply chain compromise, including:
+In this on-demand webinar, Crane Hassold, Director of Threat Intelligence, answers your questions about financial supply chain compromise, including:

 What are the various types of financial supply chain compromise?

 How do threat actors use impersonation and account compromise to run invoice fraud, aging report attacks, and RFQ scams?